 What is Tile Grout?

-The choice of grout type matters too.
-There are different kinds of grout, and each one has its strengths, depending on where it’s being used.
-Standard cement grout is great for most indoor projects, but if you’re working in a place with lots of moisture, like a bathroom or kitchen, you might want to go for epoxy grout.
-Epoxy is more resistant to water, stains, and even certain chemicals, making it a perfect option for high-traffic or wet areas.
-It’s also incredibly durable and doesn’t require sealing, unlike cement grout, which needs a bit more maintenance to keep it looking fresh over time.
-But even with cement grout, you can find options that are specially formulated to be more resistant to stains and mold, which can be a big help in keeping your tiled surfaces low-maintenance.
+The type of grout used is important as well.
+There are several different kinds of grout, each of which has its strengths based on where it’s being applied.
+Regular cement grout works well for most indoor projects, but if you’re putting together a space with a lot of moisture — such as a bathroom or kitchen — consider using an epoxy grout.
+Epoxy is more resistant to water, stains, and some other chemicals, and is therefore an ideal choice for high-traffic or wet areas.
+It’s also extremely durable and doesn’t require sealing, whereas something like cement grout can call for a little more upkeep to keep it looking fresh through the years.
+Even with cement grouts, you will find formulations that are highly resistant to stains and/or mold, which helps to keep your tiling hassle-free.

 What Are The Different Types Of Grout & How Can I Use Them?